JackStouffer/Flask-Foundation/README.md

 ###The Flask Application Structure

-The flask app itself lives in the appname dir, obviously, you change this to the name of your app.
+The flask app itself lives in the appname dir.
+Obviously, you change this to the name of your app.
 Once you do though, you must go through and fix all of the imports where it uses the appname name.
 The easiest way to find them all is to type

 ```
 grep -R appname *